-ID # Date Requester Questions/Comments Response Responder Date Responded Response Status S1.05 2/26/2020 Jim Wallace It is not clear if DCA proposes rail spurs to each launch site or just a new siding near Lambert Road which would be served by surface transportation.
+ID# Date Requester Questions/Comments Response Responder Date Responded Response Status S1.05 2/26/2020 Jim Wallace just a new siding near Lambert Road which would be served by surface transportation.
 Rail spurs would be very difficult since the only appropriate existing 1-5 undercrossing is at Lambert Road and constructing a sustainable spur system through the Delta would be extremely difficult and expensive to maintain.
-A rail siding near Lambert and Franklin Roads would probably be at least 2-miles long, require at least one at grade road crossing and would probably be part of a larger staging area.
-It is likely that surface disturbance would exceed 300 to 400 acres.
-Although I agree with rail transport, I am slow to endorse significant surface disturbance which is likely to become a permanent feature. parallel to Franklin Boulevard between Twin Cities Road and a location north of Dierssen Road.
+As currently planned, the Rail-Served Materials Depot would be located parallel to Franklin Boulevard between Twin Cities Road and a location north of Dierssen Road.
 The rail siding area would be part of the Consolidation Center which would also include RTM and tunnel segment storage.
 These facilities would be removed following construction.
-RTM would be moved from the tunnel launch shaft on Glanville Tract (to the Jim Lorenzen 5/27/2020 Responded
+RTM would be moved from the tunnel launch shaft on Glanville Tract (to the west of Interstate 5) to the Consolidation Center with a conveyor belt.
+Jim Lorenzen 5/27/2020 Responded

-D # Date Requester Questions/Comments Response Responder Date Responded Response Status 1.06 2/26/2020 Jim Wallace Throughout the history of through-Delta conveyance projects - BDCP, WaterFix - the project proponents have tried to sell Delta farmers, reclamation districts, water agencies and communities on the benefits of the RTM.
-I wish DWR/DCA would quit insulting us and just call it what is it - muck, tunnel spoils, waste material.
-OK, having said that, my guess is that material extracted from the shafts and the tunnel will have limited value as an economically viable reusable material.
-If the material is to be used in the construction of the intermediate and/or southern forebays, it will have to meet spec for a 30-foot (+/-) high earthen structure, containing more than 5 AF, and is subject to California Division of Dam Safety design and construction standards.
+ID# Date Requester Questions/Comments Response Responder Date Responded Response Status S1.06 2/26/2020 Jim Wallace Throughout the history of through-Delta conveyance projects - The embankments at the Southern Forebay would be constructed in the Phil Ryan 5/27/2020 Responded BDCP, WaterFix - the project proponents have tried to sell same manner as other Delta levees with a clay core.
+The clay material Delta farmers, reclamation districts, water agencies and would not be planned to be RTM, but would be excavated from onsite communities on the benefits of the RTM.
+I wish DWR/DCA deposits or purchased from existing commercial local quarries.
+The RTM would quit insulting us and just call it what is it - muck, tunnel which is anticipated to consist of sands, silts, and clays and would be spoils, waste material.
+OK, having said that, my guess is that placed on the waterside and landside of the forebay embankments. material extracted from the shafts and the tunnel will have Additional analyses will be conducted as new geotechnical information limited value as an economically viable reusable material.
+If becomes available. the material is to be used in the construction of the intermediate and/or southern forebays, it will have to meet spec for a 30-foot (+/-) high earthen structure, containing more than 5 AF, and is subject to California Division of Dam Safety design and construction standards.
 As confident as DCA appears to be in the quality of the material I doubt that they would say with certainty that they could design and build qualified structures with what they know now.
 I find it hard to understand how DCA, or DWR, can assess the viability of a homogenized waste material as being a structurally acceptable construction material.
 Likewise, assessing the engineering qualities of variable geologic material deposited through a 30- mile estuary deposit tunnel horizon seems overly optimistic.
 I recommend a serious inferential analysis to determine an alternative use or off-site destination for the tunnel material and as a favor to all of us drop the term RTM and call it what it is.
-Phil Ryan 5/27/2020 Responded